 Undergraduate student internships are generally unpaid positions that can last from 1 semester up to multiple years.
 Past undergraduate interns have come from many disciplines including anthropology, sociology, public health, information technology, statistics/mathematics, communications and business administration.
 Occasionally, depending upon the project and funding availability, a stipend may be provided to the student.
 In certain cases, course credit can be obtained for internship.
-To best match your skills and interests with our studies, we ask that all interested students complete our Intern Application Form and submit it to the internship coordinator at email@example.com.
+To best match your skills and interests with our studies, we ask that all interested students complete our Intern Application Form and notify the internship coordinator at firstname.lastname@example.org.

 GRADUATE STUDENT INTERNSHIPS: